-Yaser Zaatini enters his third season as Director of ETSU Tennis, serving in his 11th year as head coach of the men's team and third as head of the women's team.
+Yaser Zaatini enters his fifth season as Director of ETSU Tennis, serving in his 13th year as head coach of the men's team and fifth as head of the women's team.

 In 2011-12, Zaatini coached the ETSU men's team to their sixth consecutive Atlantic Sun Tournament Championship.
 The Buccaneers finished the season with an overall record of 14-9, but were a perfect 9-0 in Atlantic Sun play to earn the regular season championship and the conference tournament's top seed.
 Zaatini earned his third Atlantic Sun Coach of the Year award, leading the Bucs to the NCAA Tournament against fifth-seeded Ohio State.
 The men's team was ranked in 10 of the ITA's 16 polls, ending the year at No. 72 and earning a season-high mark of No. 58.
 Zaatini's women's team advanced to the Atlantic Sun Tournament Championship finals as well, and nearly pulled off a comeback but ultimately fell short to North Florida.
 The women finished the season with a mark of 12-9, 7-2 A-Sun.

 In his first season as Director of ETSU Tennis, Zaatini led the women to a 15-7 record, their third-consecutive Atlantic Sun regular season championship, and a trip to the NCAA Tournament after winning the A-Sun Tournament championship.
 The men continued their remarkable success as well, going 17-7 to win their fifth overall A-Sun regular season championship and fifth-consecutive A-Sun Tournament championship.